Perapoguvijay/bank-churn-analysis-dashboard/README.md

 How to Use

-Download the .pbix file from this repository.
+Download the https://github.com/Perapoguvijay/bank-churn-analysis-dashboard/blob/main/Bank%20Churn%20Analysis.pbix file from this repository.

 Open it in Power BI Desktop.

-Conclusion
+## Conclusion
 The Bank Churn Analysis Dashboard highlights valuable insights into customer behavior and retention challenges.
 By analyzing churn across demographics, geography, and customer activity, the project identifies high-risk groups that require focused retention strategies.
 This analysis can help banks reduce churn, improve customer satisfaction, and strengthen long-term profitability.